d3cim/dnscrypt-proxy-android/README.md

 - Android/x86
 - Android/x86_64

-- All binary files are downloaded from the [OFFICIAL RELEASE PAGE](https://github.com/DNSCrypt/dnscrypt-proxy/releases)
+All these binary files are downloaded from the [OFFICIAL RELEASE PAGE](https://github.com/DNSCrypt/dnscrypt-proxy/releases)

 ## Differences from the main project